NB-01/covid19-data-analysis/README.md

 ## Project Overview

 This project aims to provide an in-depth analysis and visualization of COVID-19 data.
-Using Python, the project explores various aspects of the pandemic, including case numbers, mortality rates, and vaccination progress across different regions.
+Using Python, the project explores various aspects of the pandemic, including excess mortality, case numbers, mortality rates, and vaccination progress across different regions.
-Features

-- Data Collection: Automated scripts to gather the latest COVID-19 data from reliable sources.
 - Data Processing: Cleaning and structuring data for analysis.
 - Data Analysis: Statistical analysis to uncover trends and patterns.
 - Visualization: Interactive charts and graphs to represent data findings clearly.